 The sheer number of financing options available to home buyers today can be more than a little overwhelming.
 It often takes a good amount of research for buyers to determine which option is best for them, for their particular life circumstances and financial position.
 Understanding the various options is the first step toward making the right decision.
-So here are 5 financing options to help you buy a house in Los Angeles.
+So here are 5 financing options to help you buy a house in Riverside.

 1. Conventional Loan